ThingLabsIo/ThingLabsIo.github.io/pages/tr22/cs/05-sending-telemetry.md

 }
 {% endhighlight %}

 In _SensorTmer\_Tick_ you will call two methods - one to read the sensor data in, and one to set the state of the LED.
-Use the Visual Studio Lightbulb feature to create the __ReadAdc()__ method.
+Use the Visual Studio light bulb feature to create the __ReadAdc()__ method.

 {% highlight csharp %}
 private void ReadAdc()